mukunda-/steamidparser/README.md

     echo $steamid->Format( SteamID::FORMAT_STEAMID32 );

     // (prints "STEAM_1:1:54499221")

+JavaScript usage example (after referencing the library):

+    // parse a Steam ID in "SteamID3" format. var steamid = SteamID.Parse(
+            "[U:1:108998443]", SteamID.Format.STEAMID3 );

+    // print it in SteamID32 format
+    console.log( steamid.Format( SteamID.Format.STEAMID32 ) );

+    // (prints "STEAM_1:1:54499221")

 Supports multiple formats.
 You can omit the parsing format for auto-detection.

-Also supports Vanity URL (Custom URL) conversion.
+The PHP version also supports Vanity URL (Custom URL) conversion.
 For optimal performance, you need to set a SteamAPIKey to use.

     require_once 'lib/steamid.php';